A Home Equity Line of Credit (HELOC) can be a cheap source of credit to meet the short-term demands of your business.

 If you require funds up to $100,000, you may consider taking a personal loan rather than a home equity loan.
 You do not need to provide any collateral, but the loan amount may be capped on the upper side depending on your income, outstanding debt, and creditworthiness.
 Lenders may quote a higher interest rate on secured vs unsecured loans, but you can negotiate if you have a high credit score or a good cosigner.
 The loan process is also faster, and you can save money on mortgage fees, advocate fees, and appraisal fees.

-A business loan can be harder to get, but you can save your home from sudden economic shocks.
-In 2008-09, many Americans defaulted on their home equity line of credit loans after house prices collapsed and interest rates hiked on mortgages.
+A business loan can be harder, but you can save your home from sudden economic shocks.
+In 2008-09, many Americans defaulted on their home equity line of credit loans after house prices collapsed and mortgage interest rates hiked.
 If you have a strong business with sound financials, you can get a business loan with favorable terms without collateral.
-You may also receive business grants from the government.
+Small business owners may also receive business grants from the government.

 Business Line of Credit